-GODC, Financial Mechanisms Division within the Interreg and Financial Mechanisms Office shall act as the NFP.
+MCRD, Financial Mechanisms Division within the Interreg and Financial Mechanisms Office within the Cohesion Directorate shall act as the NFP.

-GODC is a government office and as such a public body.
-It was established by the Decree on the Establishment and Tasks of the Government Office for Development and European Cohesion Policy.
-GODC is an administrative body belonging to the central government institutional sub-sector and as a direct budget spending unit fully financed from the State Budget.
-GODC is headed by the Minister without portfolio responsible for Development, Strategic Projects and Cohesion.
+MCRD is a ministry and as such a public body.
+It was established by the Government Act.
+MCRD is an administrative body belonging to the central government and is as a direct budget spending unit fully financed from the State Budget.
+MCRD is headed by the Minister responsible for Cohesion and Regional Development.

-The Head of the Interreg and Financial Mechanisms Office within GODC shall act as the Head of NFP.
+The Head of the Financial Mechanisms Division within MCRD shall act as the Head of NFP and the Head of PO.

-The position of the NFP within GODC is shown in the organisational chart below.
+The position of the NFP within MCRD is shown in the organisational chart below.

-Figure 2: Organisational chart of GODC
+Figure 2: Organisational chart of MCRD